Hoang-Long2012/pipeline-toolkit/README.md

 ### `name`

-A pipeline can optionally assign a name to its worker thread.
+A pipeline can optionally have a name that is also assigned to subsequently created worker threads.

-When omitted, `name` defaults to `None`.
+The name defaults to `None`.

 ```python
 pipeline = Pipeline(